Concepts

 Agent

-└─▶ MCP Server (stdio, Streamable HTTP, or optional gRPC)
+└─▶ MCP Server (stdio, Streamable HTTP, or optional MCP gRPC)

-Transports: stdio and Streamable HTTP are the usual paths; gRPC (protobuf model_context_protocol.Mcp) is optional and uses the same tool registration via mcp-grpc-transport—see Deployment.
+Transports: stdio and Streamable HTTP are the usual paths; MCP over gRPC (protobuf model_context_protocol.Mcp) is optional and uses the same tool registration via mcp-grpc-transport—see Deployment.
+(This is the MCP wire protocol, distinct from native gRPC API sources in CLAWQL_GRPC_SOURCES.)

-In multi-spec mode, search uses one merged index while execute routes each operation to the correct spec (REST).
+In multi-spec mode, search uses one merged index while execute routes OpenAPI/Discovery operations to the correct spec (REST).
+Native GraphQL/gRPC operations use their own clients when configured.

 Design principles

-searchfirst,executesecond — discoveroperationIdand parameters without loading the entire spec into context.- GraphQL is internal — agents never write GraphQL; the server builds precise selections to keep tool outputs small.
+searchfirst,executesecond — discoveroperationIdand parameters without loading the entire spec into context.- OpenAPI→GraphQL is internal — for REST-backed operations, agents do not hand-author GraphQL; the server builds precise selections.
+Native GraphQL endpoints still use GraphQL over HTTP, but

 How the two phases save tokens